persakiss/next-framer-test/README.md

 pnpm dev
 ```

-Prototyping a Next MPA with smooth transitions in lieu of the view transitions API for our company's ecommerce shop.
+Next MPA with smooth transitions in lieu of the view transitions API.
 MPA is important for SEO, and smooth transitions using next/framer (instead of astro+view transitions) would get everybody.
 Relying on view transitions not feasible at this stage as 90% visitors are mobile, and mobile + safari + firefox not supported yet.

-Anyway this is a mockup.
 There's a lot that can be done here as a product placement shop leveraging midjourney as the origin and generative fill on photoshop as the directional movements transitioned to in different routes.

 Demo:  [next-framer-test.vercel.app](https://next-framer-test.vercel.app)